BS, Agronomy, Missouri State University

 - Design and manage field plots, collect data, and analyze trial results to address the needs of producers in the region.

 - Disseminate applied weed management information by delivering oral and written results in newsletters, at local field days, producer meetings, and scientific conferences.

-- Cooperate with extension and research colleagues at the Delta Research Center, at the University of Missouri Columbia campus, and in University of Missouri Extension.
+- Cooperate with extension and research colleagues at the Fisher Delta Research, Extension and Education Center, at the University of Missouri Columbia campus, and in University of Missouri Extension.